 As you scroll down the page, you’ll see your store’s top conversion sources.
 These are traffic sources that send customers who completed successful purchases to your website.

-Finally, you’ll be able to see total added and removed from cart events, percentage of new customers, and percentage of abandoned checkouts.
+Finally, you’ll be able to see the total add and removed from cart events, the percentage of new customers, and the percentage of abandoned checkouts.

 If you want to see more detail, you can click the View Report button at the end of the products and conversion sources reports.
 Clicking on the button will take you to your Google Analytics 4 property, where you can explore your reports.